WAM2layers/WAM2layers/docs/develop.md

 does what it's supposed to do, testing that the code (still) works, checking that it conforms to the guidelines.

-When the reviewer is happy we the code, they can approve the changes.
+When the reviewer is happy with the code, they can approve the changes.
 At that point, the code can be merged and becomes part of the "main" codebase.
-However, a new version is required for it to become part of the PyPI and Zenodo releases.
+However, a new release is required for it to become part of the PyPI and Zenodo publications.

 ## Making a release

+These instructions are intended for core developers.

 You need an [account on PyPI](https://pypi.org/account/register/) with owner rights on WAM2layers.